 Obstacle 2: You’re not armed with the right tools

 Think about it, if you break down on the road, having the right tools to get you up and running again is an essential.
-Likewise, arming yourself with the right global marketing tools is a surefire way to speed up campaign delivery, and to guarantee success.
+Likewise, arming yourself with the right global marketing tools is a surefire way to speed up campaign delivery, and build a flexible global campaign process.

 The new route: Build a strong toolkit

 So, what exactly should an effective global marketer’s toolkit contain?

 An asset tracker